kipz/url-oracle/README.md

 - Verifies the message signature using the public key in the PK Token
 - Ensures the attestation hasn't been tampered with

-### 3. Payload Hash Verification
+### 3. Payload Digest Verification
-- Compares the signed message with the attestation payload hash
+- Compares the signed message with the attestation payload digest
 - Ensures the payload matches what was originally signed

-### 4. Program Hash Verification
+### 4. Oracle Digest Verification
-- Recreates the attestation payload and generates a hash
+- Recreates the attestation payload and generates a digest
 - Compares with the signed message to ensure consistency

 ### 5. Commit SHA Verification